RiccardoBiondi/segmentation/docs/index.md

 This package provides a fast way to isolate lung regions and identify ground glass lesions on CT images of patients affected by COVID-19.
 The segmentation approach is based on color quantization, performed by kmeans clustering.
-This package provides a series of scripts to isolate lung regions, pre-process the images, estimate kmenas centroids and labels the lung regions; together with methods to perform thresholding, morphological and statistical operations on stack of images.
+This package provides a series of scripts to isolate lung regions, pre-process the images, estimate kmeans centroids and labels the lung regions; together with methods to perform thresholding, morphological and statistical operations on stack of images.

 ## Table of Contents

 1. [Introduction](#Introduction)
 2. [Structure](#Structure)
 3. [Installation](#installation)